tocco/tocco-docs/framework/architecture/hibernate/session-factory-provider.rst

 Injecting service factories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We use custom implementations of some factories (:java:extdoc:`PersisterFactory<org.hibernate.persister.spi.PersisterFactory>` and
+We use a custom implementation of :java:extdoc:`PersisterFactory<org.hibernate.persister.spi.PersisterFactory>`.
-:java:extdoc:`DialectFactory<org.hibernate.engine.jdbc.dialect.spi.DialectFactory>`).
 This allows (manually) injecting hivemind services or contributions into a custom persister or dialect.
 Without using a custom factory, Hibernate just calls the default constructor.

 Hibernate interceptor
 ^^^^^^^^^^^^^^^^^^^^^